 - The first thing is to check your insurance policy to see what the requirements are

 - Set the heat if it is during the winter

 - Set your lights on times

-- Tell you alarm company you are going to be away
+- Tell your alarm company you are going to be away

 - Protect against power surges

-- Arrange for someone to check the home at various time each day.
+- Arrange for someone to check the home at various times each day.
 Not to use a set pattern for this has thieves watching a house will detect this

 - See if someone will take on the outdoor maintenance such as cutting the grass or snow removal.

 - Arrange for someone to pick up the mail

 Something else to keep in mind is that the away from home is only one type of home check the insurance company may require.
 They may also insist on a home inspection before they will agree to insure.
 They can also require periodic home checks by their inspection experts to determine different factors that could be affecting the home insurance.